Terrelle Pryor: 2013 season

 Following Palmer's trade to the Arizona Cardinals, Pryor was expected to compete with newly acquired quarterbacks Matt Flynn and Tyler Wilson for the Raiders' starting job in 2013.
 Despite not being given the number 2 jersey at the beginning of his career by the then-coach Hue Jackson because it was formerly worn by JaMarcus Russell, he was able to switch with punter Marquette King and wear the number.
 On September 2, it was reported that Pryor would start in the season opener.
 In the first game against the Indianapolis Colts, he broke the Raiders' rushing record for a quarterback with 13 carries for 112 yards.
 This Raiders record was previously held by Rich Gannon.

 In Week 2, the Raiders played at home versus the Jacksonville Jaguars.
 The Raiders played ball control in the game, rushing for over 150 yards and defeating the Jaguars 19–9.
 Pryor completed 15 of 24 passes for 126 yards and no interceptions.
 He also added 50 yards rushing on nine carries.

-In Week 3, the Raiders played on the road against Denver and the high powered Bronco offense led by quarterback Peyton Manning and wide receiver Wes Welker.
+In Week 3, the Raiders played on the road against the Denver Broncos and the high powered Bronco offense led by quarterback Peyton Manning and wide receiver Wes Welker.
 Oakland trailed 17–0 before Pryor hit Denarius Moore for a 73-yard touchdown.
 Pryor was knocked out of the game in the second half after suffering a concussion, but finished 19 for 28 for 281 yards.
-He also rushed for 36 yards on four carries.
 Matt Flynn took over after Pryor left the game but the Raiders still lost 37–21.

 In Week 4, Pryor was inactive versus the Washington Redskins.
 Flynn started the game but without the mobility of Pryor, the offense struggled and the Redskins prevailed over Oakland 24–14.
-This was the first game that the Raiders played since Pryor was named the starter, giving the team a 0–1 record without their quarterback.